Maui Travel Guide

 Open: Saturday from 7 am to 1 pm

 For some of the best shopping on Maui, Whalers Village in Lahaina offers a wide variety of shops with a view that can’t be beat!
-The 90 stores and restaurants span three levels in this open-air shopping plaza and include luxury designer goods and local boutique art and clothing as well.
+The 90 stores and restaurants span three levels in this open-air shopping plaza.
+They include luxury designer goods and local boutique art and clothing as well.
 The complex is just steps from the ocean and makes for a fun and beautiful place to shop on Maui.

 Open: Daily from noon to 6 pm